Erick Torres (footballer, born 2001)

-Erick Alexandro Torres Leyva (born 16 February 2001) is a Peruvian footballer who plays as a winger for Peruvian Segunda División side Comerciantes Unidos.
+Erick Alexandro Torres Leyva (born 16 February 2001) is a Peruvian footballer who plays as a winger for Deportivo El Inca.

 Career

 Club career

 Torres got his professional debut for Carlos A. Mannucci in the Peruvian Primera División on 14 April 2019 against Alianza Universidad.
 Torres was in the starting lineup but was replaced by Relly Fernández after 51 minutes.
 His second appearances came 13 days later against Sport Huancayo.

 In the summer 2021, Torres joined Deportivo Llacuabamba.
 In February 2022, Torres moved to fellow league club Comerciantes Unidos.

+In 2023, he moved to Racing de Huamachuco and later to Defensor Porvenir.
+In 2024, he joined Deportivo El Inca.